-How to Find the Most Affordable Car Insurance in Michigan
+How to Find Affordable Car Insurance in Michigan

 Finding a bargain on car insurance in Michigan is going to be tough.
 Michigan has the most expensive car insurance rates in the whole country.
 Michigan’s average auto insurance rate is $3,096 per year, which is twice as much as the national average of $1,548.